 The 11 crucial moments you wish you could speak fluent Dutch

-It’s widely spoken and understood, but still, English can’t always be the universal language.
-And although the Dutch are famous for their English proficiency, there are some moments where you think really wish you’d be able to speak Dutch.
+Although the Dutch are famous for their English proficiency, there are some moments when you think you really wish you’d be able to speak Dutch.

 1. Any international’s nightmare: the hairdresser